klinge/sl-webapp/README.md

 * DONE Refactor: refactor the controller->render()-code to use a view-class
 * DONE Refactor: fix messy setting of path in BaseController->render()
 * DONE Refactor: write a sanitization class to handle user input
+* DONE Refactor: add strict_types to all Controllers
 * DONE Auth: add a register user form - only allow existing members to register
 * DONE Auth: verify that a user is logged in for all pages
 * DONE Auth: add admin checks in AuthMiddleware